unicollab-project/unicollab/README.md

 # Unicollab-freelance

-A new Flutter project.
+A new Flutter project for college students.

-## Getting Started

-FlutterFlow projects are built to run on the Flutter _stable_ release.